cyb0124/OCRemote/README.md

   - **ProcessSlotted**\
     This process is intended for machines that can only run 1 recipe at once and the input items need to go into specific slot with the correct ratio.
 OCRemote will only execute recipes that input items match the items already in the machine.
   - **ProcessCraftingRobot**\
     This process uses robots to handle all grid crafting recipes.
-It also allows non-consumable items in recipes (e.g. Pam's Harvestcraft recipes that require utensils, or master infusion crystal).
+It also allows non-consumable items in recipes (e.g. Pam's Harvestcraft recipes that require cookwares, or master infusion crystal).
 Multiple robots can be used for parallelization.
   - **ProcessRFToolsControlWorkbench**\
     Same as ProcessCraftingRobot, but uses RFTools Control's Workbench as the crafter.
 In this case, non-consumable items are stored in a neighboring inventory.\
     ![Grid crafting with workbench](workbench2.gif "Grid crafting with workbench")